A lot of people ask me about how to become a CMA.

 Breakdown of scoring:

-In order to move on to the essay portion of this exam, you must answer at least 50% of the multiple-choice questions correctly.
+In order to move on to the essay portion of the exam, you must answer at least 50% of the multiple-choice questions correctly.

-If you do not answer 50% correctly you automatically fail the exam part and will need to re-take that part of the exam.
-There is no discount for exam re-write meaning you will pay full cost to retake that exam part.
+If you do not answer 50% correctly, you automatically fail the exam part and will need to retake that part of the exam.
+There is no discount for exam re-write meaning you will pay full CMA exam cost to retake that exam part.

-The good news is, if you complete the multiple choice portion before the 3 hour limit and get at least 50% of the answers correct, you can use the full remainder of your time to complete the essay portion.
-This means if you complete the multiple choice section in 2 hours you now have 2 full hours to complete the essay section instead of just one hour.
+The good news is, if you complete and pass the multiple-choice portion before the 3-hour limit, you can use the full remainder of your time to complete the essay portion.
+This means if you complete the multiple-choice section in 2 hours you now have 2 full hours to complete the essay section instead of just one hour.

-A word to the wise – do not rush through the multiple choice portion just so you have extra time for the essay.
-You don’t want to risk scoring less than 50%.
+A word to the wise – do not rush through the multiple-choice portion just so you have extra time for the essay.
+You don’t want to risk scoring less than 65%.

 8. Fulfill the Experience Qualification